Trump says he’s made up his mind about 2024; timing of announcement is ‘big decision’ - NewsBreak

 In his interview, Trump denied considering a July 4 announcement.

 “I never said I was going to.
 That was just fake news.
 Somebody said that I was going to,” he said.
 “I don’t think it was any of our people.”Jan.
-6 panel changed script for star witness — at a steep cost
+6 hearings resume

 A Republican strategist told The Hill that Trump announcing sooner would be beneficial for the former president but harmful for the party because it would support Democrats’ arguments tying the party to Trump.